 You are taught by industry experts that can help build your academic skills as well as your Travel and Tourism skills.

 The rationale for foundation degrees centres on the 'thinking practitioner' by linking theory and practice to produce effective management and operational skills.
 The delivery of the modules reflect this.

 The course is academic, broad based and is designed to provide students with an understanding of, and the ability to, apply fundamental theories and concepts of tourism, leisure and hospitality.
 Specialist modules give the course particular focus leading to the achievement of one of the two foundation degrees available.

-In addition to this, one specialist module will be completed each year depending upon pathway choice:
+In addition to this, specialist modules will be completed in each semester, depending upon pathway choice:

 Skills and Knowledge Developed:

 Please note: this course will only run when it has a sufficient number of applicants.